Ati32/Mind_of_Context_text_generator/README.md

 contributors: Attila Ragács, Szilard Novoth, Vanda Halasi, Zsombor Pancsics

 The repository contains 3 main functions:
--the I. is the preparation of the input data
+I. the preparation of the input data
--the II. is the the word2vec NN model to fit the prepared data to the LSTM network -the III.
+II. the the word2vec NN model to fit the prepared data to the LSTM network III.
 Transformers (huBert) model transfer-learning and fine-tunning which will be able to generate sentences using the prepared and processed input
--the IV. text generation algorythm
+IV. text generation algorythm